WJSoftware/wj-config/README.md

 per environment.
 Furthermore, this allows you to add more environment-specific data sources if, for example, a particular environment requires 2 or more data sources.
 95% of the time you'll need the short one only.

+> [!NOTE]
-> **NOTE**:  This "long" version can be mixed with the "short" version, if you so desire.
+> This "long" version can be mixed with the "short" version, if you so desire.

 This works in **NodeJS** too.
 There is a performance catch, though:  If in NodeJS you use `loadJsonFile()` with the `addObject()` data source function, you'll be reading all per-environment configuration files, even the unqualified